Superabelian logics: Pointed Abelian logic

 \begin{thm} The logic $\pAb$ is finitely strongly complete w.r.t.\ $\{\R_{-1},\R_0,\R_1\}$ and w.r.t.\ $\{\Q_{-1},\Q_0,\Q_1\}$. \end{thm}

-Observe that the same would not work e.g.\ for the Abelian $\ell$-group of integers, since $\Z_a$ and $\Z_b$ are no isomorphic unless $a=b$.
-In fact one can show that $\Z_a$ generates different variety for each $a \in Z$.
+Observe that the same would not work e.g.\ for the Abelian $\ell$-group of the integers, since $\Z_a$ and $\Z_b$ are not isomorphic unless $a=b$.
+In fact, one can show that $\Z_a$ generates a different variety for each $a \in \mathbb Z$.

-\begin{prop} For any $a,b \in Z$, we have $\HSP(\Z_a)=\HSP(\Z_b)$ if and only if $a=b$. \end{prop}
+\begin{prop} For any $a,b \in \mathbb{Z}$, we have $\HSP(\Z_a)=\HSP(\Z_b)$ if and only if $a=b$. \end{prop}

-\begin{proof} For each $a,b \in Z$ we find an equation, which is valid in $\Z_a$ but not in $\Z_b$ (or vice versa).
+\begin{proof} One direction is obvious.
+To prove the converse one, let us assume $a \neq b$.
+To show that $\HSP(\Z_a) \neq \HSP(\Z_b)$, it is sufficient to find an equation which is valid in one of the generating algebras, $\Z_a$ or $\Z_b$, but not in the other.
 If $a<0$ and $b \geq 0$ take the equation $\fa \geq 0$.
 This equation clearly holds in $\Z_b$ but it does not hold in $\Z_a$.
 The case $a \leq 0$ and $b>0$ is similar.
 Therefore, it remains to check the cases where $a,b>0$ or $a,b<0$.
 We will check only the first case (the second one is analogous).
 Moreover, let us assume without loss of generality that $0 <a<b$.

 Consider the following equation: